dazinator/PersonalBlog/content/post/2015-01-18-asp-net-5-vnext-projects-why-your-nuget-package-may-fail-to-install.md

 date: 2015-01-18
 sharing: true
 categories:
-  - ASP.NET
+    - "Development"
-  - NuGet
+tags:
-  - "ASP.NET,NuGet"
+    - "NuGet"
-  - "ASP.NET,NuGet,ASP.NET,NuGet"
+    - "ASP.NET CORE"
 ---

 ### Don't assume NuGet Packages that you have authored will continue to work with ASP.NET 5 (vNext) projects.